lapps/lapps.github.io/technical/galaxy.md

 ---
 layout: default
-title: Galaxy
+title: Installing LAPPS/Galaxy
 ---

+# Installing LAPPS/Galaxy

 This page describes setting up a production LAPPS Grid Galaxy instance on a fresh Ubuntu 14.04 LTS instance.
 The easiest way to run a LAPPS Grid Galaxy instance is to use one of the Docker images available from the [Docker Hub](https://hub.docker.com).
 However at times it is required to install and run a Galaxy instance from the sources in the GitHub repository.

+For some pointers on how to do a local install for quick experimentation see [galaxy-local.html](galaxy-local.html).
+For a list of known issues and workarounds see [galaxy-known-issues.html](galaxy-known-issues.html).

-# TL;DR
+## TL;DR

 On a fresh Ubuntu install run: